ZC502/ai_flight_integrity_observer/README.md

 In degraded or contested communication environments, the Offboard stream may not simply disappear.
 It may become bursty, stale, or highly jittered while still producing syntactically valid messages.

-AFIO exposes this early through:
+OBIO exposes this early through:

 ```text
 setpointAgeMs